Amjad Parvez

 Amjad Parvez (28 March 1945 – 3 March 2024) was a Pakistani newspaper columnist, engineer, writer, and singer.

-Parvez served as chief engineer, general manager, vice-president and managing director of NESPAK, a Pakistan-based multinational state-owned enterprise and energy contractor, that is a large engineering consultant management company in Africa and Asia.
+Parvez served as chief engineer, general manager, vice-president and managing director of NESPAK, a Pakistan-based multinational state-owned enterprise, energy contractor, which is a large engineering consultant management company in Africa and Asia.

 Background

 Amjad Parvez was born in Lahore, British India on 28 March 1945, to Sheikh Abdul Karim who was head of the Chemistry department, Islamia College, Lahore.
 Parvez's grandfather Khwaja Dil Muhammad was the principal at Islamia College, Lahore.
 He was also a poet of the Pakistan Movement as his nationalistic poems were read in the annual conventions of Anjuman-e-Himayat-e-Islam mostly presided by Allama Iqbal.

 Parvez completed his basic education at Central Model School, Lahore in 1960.
 He then joined Government College, Lahore (GCU) and University of Engineering and Technology, Lahore (UET) from where he graduated in Mechanical Engineering in 1967.
 After joining UET in the Faculty of Mechanical Engineering, he proceeded to the University of Birmingham, UK, in 1968, where he qualified for a master's degree in Quality and Reliability Engineering in 1969 and a Doctorate in Engineering Production in 1972.

 Parvez died in Lahore, Pakistan on 3 March 2024, at the age of 78.
 His funeral was held the following day.